 To the love and examples of my family and friends currently living in Copiapó.
 Conjointly to my parents, they were and continue being my first teachers of the scientific method, creativity, and passion.
 Tía Nélida, primita Claudette and primito Nibaldo, my high school friends -Claudia, Priscilla, Denisse, Yenny and Carolina-; all my dear uncles and aunts, my many cousins, my Nona, and my grandparents Pedro, Ema and Tito that already passed.

 Thanks to my dearest Chilean and universal family of friends in Seattle.
 To my soul sisters Rukmini and Aliza, whose love, companionship and support were essential during the first years of starting this journey.
 No matters how many kilometers separate our bodies, our hearts are close.
 To Cesar Peña, for his friendship, vision and musical skills that contributed to create The Cumbieros band.
-To all the Cumbieros members, because my experience in Seattle would not be the same without their music and all the friends I met dancing cumbia.
+To all the Cumbieros members, because my experience in Seattle would not be the same without their music and all the friends, I met dancing cumbia.
 To Gonzalo Thienel and Rodrigo Rodríguez for their genuine friendship, wisdom, and willingness to unpack their inner colonizers.
 To Ismael Castro, for being a teacher of profound lessons that changed my life forever.
-To Gabriela Castro and Claudio Mourgues, because their decision of love and joy is a good reminder of our agency.
+To Gabriela Castro and Claudio Mourgues, because their decision of celebrating love and joy is a good reminder of our agency.
 To Ursula Mosqueira and Camila Tejo, for dancing and sharing the travel of healing.
-To Mónica and Luis Zepeda, because their example of resilience, resistance, and love always reminds me of the horizon for social justice and our power to seek it at every moment.
+To Mónica Zepeda and Luis Sobarzo, because their example of resilience, resistance, and love always reminds me of the horizon for social justice and our option to exert it at any moment.

 To my friends that are walking the path of academia while they commit with a larger project of love for life and community.
 To Rebeca Caribeña, Bert Kempfe Camila Tobar, Benjamin Palacios, Indre Bar, Felipe Sandoval, Maru, Pancho, María Eugenia Rojas, Tomas Arenas, Francisca Gómez, Felipe Lagos, Barbara Droguett, Alejandro… all your joy, tears of laughter and their natural enjoyment for sharing have nurture my soul so many times.